-The load-lock is typically cycled between atmospheric barometric ambient pressure and an adequate vacuum pressure required to transfer the wafers device to the processing vacuum chamber via a buffer transfer chamber.
-Accurate control of the vacuum gas pressure in the load-lock vacuum chamber is critically important in order to prevent inrush of ambient air and particulate contamination of the load-lock and wafers.
+The load-lock is typically cycled between atmospheric ambient pressure and an adequate vacuum pressure required to transfer the wafers to the processing vacuum chamber via a buffer transfer chamber.
+Accurate control of the vacuum gas pressure in the load-lock vacuum chamber is critically important to prevent inrush of ambient air and particulate contamination of the load-lock and wafers.
 Contamination by inrush of ambient air will cause longer pump-down times and increases the risk of particulate contamination of both wafers and the vacuum system itself.

 To control the pressure in the venting cycle a vacuum sensor measuring relative to ambient pressure, commonly known as a gauge sensor, is used.
-The advantage of using a gauge sensor instead of an absolute sensor is that the load-lock pressure can be accurately equalized to zero differential pressure between the load-lock vacuum chamber and ambient pressure independently of variation in barometric ambient pressure due to weather changes.
+The advantage of using a gauge sensor instead of an absolute sensor is that the load-lock pressure can be accurately equalized to zero differential pressure between the load-lock vacuum chamber and ambient pressure independently of variation in ambient pressure due to weather changes.

 Load-lock vacuum systems are not only used in the semiconductor industry, but also in analytical equipment, like scanning electron microscopes, where samples are transferred from ambient pressure to the analysis vacuum chamber.